 Another major feeling that people need to convey in their profile pictures when selling a service, is authenticity.
 This is directly related to trust.
 Smile with your eyes in your profile picture and you’re 90% there!

 This is me.
 I tried really hard to smile genuinely through my eyes.
 This is one of the VERY few photos that I look like myself.
 It’s not forced or fake.
 Photo credit to Madelein DeWier, a fellow Cole’s Clique Mate who snapped this photo during the workshop in San Diego recently.
 (Seriously guys, you should go to the next one, it was a BLAST!)

 Not sure your profile picture is what you really want?
 See what other people think!
 Ask your friends or check out Photofeeler.com where you can have strangers rate you on three categories: Do you look genuine?
 Do you look fun?
 Do you look confident?
 Look, I know being judged is scary…but this is actually pretty harmless if you don’t take things too personally.
 I would recommend choosing your top three profile contenders and have a few people vote and see what photo gets the best results.
 It can be REALLY informative.

 Relate to your client in your photo.

 Taking a little time to determine who your ideal client is can really help with your profile picture choice.
 If you are wanting to attract high-end brides, maybe avoid a profile picture in your pajamas.
 Ok, maybe that’s a little extreme, but you get the idea.
 For example, if your target audience is moms with young kids, maybe put up a photo with your baby or toddler.
 Are you interested in providing headshots for young professionals?
 Having people relate to you is key.
 This is also why you should target your “about” page on your website to your ideal client.
-To read more about how to attract your ideal client, click here and here!
+Read more about how to attract your ideal client and the key to getting photography clients!